 \subsection{Experimental Setups}

 We evaluate our proposed \textbf{Pre-Strategy Intervention} (PSI) in two environments: the Multi-Agent Particle Environment (MPE)~\cite{lowe2017multi}, a simultaneous-move cooperative navigation game, and the Hanabi card game~\cite{Bard_2020}, which challenges coordination within a multi-agent system under partial observability.
-Hanabi is known for having multiple, distinct equilibria, making it an ideal testbed for analyzing convergence to a specific Nash equilibrium.
-In both settings, the intervention is applied to a single targeted agent to assess its effectiveness in achieving the additional desired outcome and improving the task completion.
-For the experiments presented in this paper, we select a fixed agent for intervention in each environment, which allows for a controlled analysis of the PSI.
-Full details of these environments, including specific experimental configurations and how the additional desired outcomes are defined and implemented, are provided in Appendix~\ref{section: implementation_details}.
-In all environments, intrinsic rewards are used for measuring reachability of the additional desired outcomes, while extrinsic rewards are used for measuring the task completion.
+Hanabi is known for having multiple, distinct equilibria, making it an ideal testbed for analyzing convergence to a specific Nash equilibrium.\footnote{We choose a convention called ``5 Save'' for the results in the main paper, while the results of another convention called ``The Chop'' is reported in Appendix~\ref{subsubsec:additional-scenario-hanabi}.} For all scenarios, we select a fixed agent to intervene on, which allows for a controlled analysis of the PSI.
+Full details of these environments, including specific experimental configurations and how additional desired outcomes are defined and implemented, are provided in Appendix~\ref{section: implementation_details}.
+In all environments, intrinsic returns are used for measuring reachability of additional desired outcomes, while extrinsic returns are used for measuring primary task completion.
 Results from 5 random seeds are reported as means with $95\%$ confidence intervals.

-\textbf{Implementation of Our Method.} Our PSI is implemented by designing a pre-policy module (a GRU or MLP, matching agent's backbones) to realize the targeted intervention paradigm, which takes a concatenated input of environmental observations and a measure representing an additional desired outcome (formulated as an intrinsic reward).\footnote{This implementation maintains solvability of the PSI (see Appendix~\ref{subsec:pre-strategy-intervention-long-term-exp}).} It outputs an embedding, which is then fed to Q-value functions for value-based MARL methods or critics for policy-based methods (see Appendix~\ref{section: implementation_details} for details).
+\textbf{Implementation of Our Method.} Our PSI is implemented by designing a pre-policy module (a GRU or MLP, matching agent's backbones), which takes a concatenated input of environmental observations and a measure for an additional desired outcome (formulated as an intrinsic reward).\footnote{This implementation maintains solvability of MARL algorithms with the PSI (Appendix~\ref{sec:maids-and-relevacne-graphs-for-extra-paradigms}).} It outputs an embedding, which is then fed to Q-value functions for value-based MARL methods or critics for policy-based methods.